-All participant requests for interim reviews must be submitted in writing no later than the 10th of each month in order to be effective the first of the following month.
-If the change is not reported within the required time period, or if the family fails to provide documentation or signatures, it will be considered untimely reporting.
+All participant requests for interim reviews must be submitted in writing.
+If the family fails to report a change within 10 business days of the change or fails to provide documentation or signatures in a timely manner at the request of SHA staff, it will be considered untimely reporting.